AccountableFederatedMachineLearning/etb/README.md

     ```

   If one adds the fact `b('[1,2,3]')`, then the clause can derive `a(3)`.
-  By default, this does not happen automatically, since the engine does
+  By default, this does not happen automatically, since instances of
-  not know which instances of `length(Y, X)` to add.
+  `length(Y, X)` are only added on demand.
+The implementation does
+  not know in advance that it will need `length([1,2,3], 3)`, even though
+  it knows how to add it when needed.

-  However, one can achieve this by making `a(X)` a goal.
+  However, one can make `a(X)` a goal.
+Then, after each change to the
-  After each change to the database, the engine will then check by
+  database, the engine will then check by
   backchaining what needs to be proved to establish `a(X)`.
 It will
-  add suitable instances of `length(Y, X)` when required thus.
+  add suitable instances of `length(Y, X)` as required.

 # Syntax of Logic Programs